Alanthink/blog/_posts/2018-03-27-generate_new_posts_by_shell_scripts.md

 For the scripts provided here, I improved two positions.
 First, you can now create a new post using `./command.sh create a new post`.
 You don't need to explicitly specify a space using `./command.sh create\ a\ new\ post`.
 Second, I removed leading blank lines caused by `echo`.

-For some parts of the scripts, you need to customized by yourself.
+For some parts of the scripts, you need to customize by yourself.

 ## Scripts